Craig Parker

-Craig Parker (born 12 November 1970) is a New Zealand actor, known for his roles as Guy Warner in the New Zealand soap opera Shortland Street (1992–96, 2007–08, 2020), Haldir in the Lord of the Rings films The Fellowship of the Ring (2001) and The Two Towers (2002), Darken Rahl in the syndicated television series Legend of the Seeker (2008–10), Gaius Claudius Glaber in the starz series Spartacus (2010–12), and Stéphane Narcisse in the CW television series Reign (2014–17).
+Craig Parker (born 12 November 1970) is a New Zealand actor, known for his roles as Guy Warner in the New Zealand soap opera Shortland Street (1992–96, 2007–08, 2020, 2023, 2024), Haldir in the Lord of the Rings films The Fellowship of the Ring (2001) and The Two Towers (2002), Darken Rahl in the syndicated television series Legend of the Seeker (2008–10), Gaius Claudius Glaber in the starz series Spartacus (2010, 2012), and Stéphane Narcisse in the CW television series Reign (2014–17).

 Career

-Parker starred in the TVNZ soap opera Shortland Street as Guy Warner, a character that has made several return appearances, most recently involving a story where Guy ran off with his brother's wife, Toni, only to return months later as a drug addled loser who attempted to use his daughter to score drugs for him.
-It ultimately led to the death storyline of Toni Warner.
-He is the reigning champion of New Zealand's Celebrity Joker Poker.
-He made his soap debut in 1992, and last appeared in 2020.
+Parker starred in the TVNZ soap opera Shortland Street as Guy Warner, a character that has made several return appearances.
+He made his soap debut in 1992, and last appeared in 2024.

-Parker appeared as Haldir of Lórien in The Lord of the Rings film trilogy from 2001 to 2003, and as Sabas in Underworld: Rise of the Lycans (2009).
+Parker appeared as Haldir of Lórien in The Lord of the Rings film trilogy (2001-2002), and as Sabas in Underworld: Rise of the Lycans (2009).
 He starred in a number of New Zealand television series, most notable Mercy Peak (2001-2004), and Diplomatic Immunity (2009).
 He guest-starred on Xena: Warrior Princess, Young Hercules, Sleepy Hollow, and NCIS.
-He also serves as narrator for New Zealand documentaries.
+He has also narrated many New Zealand documentaries and was the reigning champion of New Zealand's Celebrity Joker Poker in 2007.

 Parker starred as Darken Rahl in Sam Raimi and Rob Tapert's syndicated television series Legend of the Seeker.
 He later starred as Gaius Claudius Glaber in the Starz original series Spartacus: Blood and Sand, and Spartacus: Vengeance which premiered on 22 January 2010 and is also produced by Raimi and Tapert.

 From 2014 to 2017, Parker played Lord Stéphane Narcisse in the CW period romance drama series Reign.
-He guest starred in Agents of S.H.I.E.L.D. portraying the Kree Taryan in 2018, and later had a recurring role during the first season of the 2018 reboot of Charmed playing Alastair Caine.
+He guest starred in Agents of S.H.I.E.L.D. portraying the Kree Taryan in 2018 and had a recurring role during the first season of the 2018 reboot of Charmed playing Alastair Caine.
+He later had a recurring role in the Freeform drama series Good Trouble, playing the eccentric and self-centered artist Yuri Elwin from 2021 to 2024.

 Personal life

-His grandfather moved from Edinburgh, Scotland, to Fiji when he was stationed during his years of service in the British Army.
-Apart from his Scottish ancestry, Parker is also of Welsh, Danish, and English descent.
-Parker was educated at Glenfield College, on Auckland's North Shore.
+Parker was educated at Glenfield College on Auckland's North Shore and attended Northland Youth Theatre in Whangārei.

-Parker is openly gay.
-He came out in an interview with The New Zealand Herald in 2008.
+Parker now resides in Los Angeles, California.